elshaddae/EverydayWechat/README.md

 Send reminders to friends and group chat groups at regular intervals, including (weather, aphorisms, custom words).
 Group assistant function, you can automatically reply to the group, query the most popular garbage classification, weather, calendar, real-time box office, courier information, PM2.5 and so on.
 If you have no friends to test and send reminders, and only one person can't play the auto reply, what should I do (cry.jpg).
-You can add "File Transfer Assistant" as a girlfriend (what is the girlfriend you said is your hands.jpg).
-Such a number can also be tested, send a reminder to the file transfer assistant, and chat intelligently with the file transfer assistant.
+You can add "File Transfer Assistant" as a recipient too.
+Such way it can also be tested, send a reminder to the file transfer assistant, and chat intelligently with the file transfer assistant.

 Related data sources
 Weather Information: